-*Accept a wide assortment of bulb types and shapes for free from county residents’ homes and garages.
+*Accepts a wide assortment of bulb types and shapes for free from Black Hawk County residents’ homes and garages.
 Ballasts must be removed from fixtures to be accepted.
 Fixtures are not accepted.

 Batteries come in many shapes, sizes, and chemical compositions.
 Improperly disposed batteries can pose a hazard to human health and the environment.